ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 ##### Compilation errors

-After you have cloned the repository to your computer and deployed the latest version of Mbed OS, check whether any compilation errors already exist.
+After you have cloned the repository to your computer and deployed the latest version of Mbed OS, check whether any compilation errors exist.

 Here is the output produced from `mbed compile`: